 – It should be something you can use against minors.
 If you can ONLY use it against minors, like Vader’s CHOKE, that actually works.
 If you can only use it against majors, that really doesn’t, then it becomes a card you have to save for the right moment.

 – Offense can be in the form of direct damage or discarding, not just a power attack.
-Bultar Swan’s bread-and-butter is actually BLINDING LIGHT, a direct damage card.
+Emperor Palpatine’s bread-and-butter offense is FORCE LIGHTNING.
 Yoda’s is FORCE LIFT.
-They both have a 2x big attack card that they have to save for the right moment.
+Our Bultar Swan uses a direct damage card called BLINDING LIGHT.